• Skip to primary navigation

 Pancake Syrup Viscosity – Instructions

-Mark a start and finish line on the ramp.
+Mark a start and finish line on the ramp or use my handy sheet.

 Pour the syrupy liquids down the ramp one at a time.